 If Terrain Navigator Pro was behaving erratically on the desktops of our thousands of customers, we would be swamped with emails, phone calls, and dissatisfied customers.
 While it is possible that issues within the Terrain Navigator Pro software slip through our development and quality assurance procedures (hey, we are human), it is much more likely that if the software is terminating unexpectedly, or not producing the desired results on your particular computer, then the issue is probably a bit more isolated.

 In fact, it is usually the case that a driver update will correct odd behaviors with Terrain Navigator Pro.
 Since Terrain Navigator Pro is very intensive in its printing and video usage (more so than most Windows applications) it tends to exercise the printer and video drivers in ways that differ from other applications.
 Thus, it is highly likely that other applications can behave normally, while Terrain Navigator Pro has an incompatibility with a particular driver.

-How do I determine my video card manufacturer and model?• Open the Start menu, right-click on 'Computer' and choose 'Properties'.
-Or in some versions of Windows, or right-click the Start button and choose 'Properties'.
+How do I determine my video card manufacturer and model?• Open the Device Manager.
+In most modern versions of Windows right-click on the Start/Windows button and choose 'Device Manager'.

 • In the Device Manager window, open the item labeled 'Display adapters'.

 • Double-click the desired device, opening the General tab.

 The manufacturer and model will be displayed.

 NOTE: The display adapter may indicate '(Microsoft Corporation - WDDM)' or something similar.
 This indicates that the driver currently in use is from Microsoft.
 Microsoft provides drivers from some devices, but it is generally better to use the drivers provided directly from the manufacturer.
 (Microsoft does not manufacture video display cards.)